We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - have a higher lifetime risk of alcohol use disorder

 Women with bipolar disorder may also relapse more often.
 This is believed to be caused by hormonal changes related to menstruation, pregnancy, or menopause.
 If you’re a woman and think you may have bipolar disorder, it’s important for you to get the facts.
-Here’s what you need to know about bipolar disorder in women.

 Men and women both experience common symptoms of bipolar disorder.
 However, men may experience symptoms differently than women.
 Men with bipolar disorder may: